sx4-discord-bot/Sx4-Python/README.md

 Sx4 is a mutlipurpose bot, this means it can be used for many different purposes making it easier for you to focus your whole server around a few bots.
 It also has over 100 commands for many different purposes

+<u>__Cloning__<u>

+Sx4 does not support any sort of cloning, we do not condone nor help anyone trying to clone.
+Also many files are missing which are required for many commands so even if you try to clone it, the bot will just be an error fest.

 <u>__Moderation__</u>

 Sx4 includes a variety of different moderation commands so you can organize your server to the best ability, it has things such as antilink, antiinvite, selfroles, autorole, a warning system, basic mod commands (mute, kick, ban etc) and so much more!
 All these things can also be logged in an optional mod-log to keep track of who's been muted, kicked, banned etc. You can also add reasons after the action has happened to make sure they are valid actions!